cinnamon-bun/thumble/README.md

 1. [Magnetic USB cables](https://www.amazon.com/gp/product/B07GWLF4GR/ref=ppx_yo_dt_b_asin_title_o01_s00?ie=UTF8&psc=1) to avoid strain on the USB port.
 1. Some wires
 1. Soldering equipment
+1. An app or hardware that accepts MIDI over USB and produces sound (see the Appendix at the end of this file.)

 ### Alternative hardware